ukhsa-collaboration/covid19-app-system-public/doc/architecture/api-contracts/token-api.md

 - `testResult` one of the following
   - eng `POSITIVE | NEGATIVE | VOID`
   - wls `POSITIVE | NEGATIVE | INDETERMINATE`
 - **One-time upload only**: we don't accept multiple uploads with the same ctaToken.
-Once uploaded with `202` the test result will be destributed to all mobile clients.
+Once uploaded with `202` the test result will be distributed to all mobile clients.
 - Please note: INDETERMINATE and VOID are both treated as VOID by the mobile application - the behaviour could change in the future

 ## Response Codes